lauren-lassiter/SPA_410_Fall25/README.md

 # CollectionBuilder-Sheets

+You can access a live version of this website here: https://dh-miami.github.io/SPA_410_Fall25/

 CollectionBuilder-Sheets is a template for creating simple digital exhibit websites by loading collection metadata directly from a CSV (such as a published Google Sheet!).
 This enables live collaboration to prototype collections with minimal set up.
 Driven by your collection metadata, the template generates engaging visualizations to browse and explore your objects.